e-vinci/web3-2025/src/data/post/course-lessons/lesson-5-graphql.md

 3. Start your backend and open [http://localhost:3000/ruru](http://localhost:3000/ruru).
 You should see an editor.

-Important: If you encounter an issue about top level await being unsupported with cjs modules, ensure your `package.json` has the line `"type": "module"`
+Important: If you encounter an issue about top level await being unsupported with cjs modules, ensure your `package.json` has the line `"type": "module","`

 4. Test your first query and observe the result
 ```graphql